Yixuan423/Compressed-Face-Videos-Quality-Assessment/README.md

 ### SOURCE VIDEOS

 The source face videos were obtained from two copyright-free website Pexel(https://www.pexels.com/videos/) and Mixkit(https://mixkit.co/), where the videos are permitted to use, modify and redistribute freely without attribution.

+**Please note that the videos from mixkit.com are only free of non-commercial use, for commercial usage, please refer to the videos from the pexels.com.
+(If you need to know the face videos free of commercial usage, please contact me.)

 ### COMPRESSED VIDEOS